DaanVanYperen/odb-arktrail/README.md

 #####

-Current version uses LibGDX 1.3.1 and Artemis-odb 1.7.1 Original coded in 48 hours for Ludum Dare 30!
+Current version uses LibGDX 1.3.1 and Artemis-odb 1.7.1<br/>
+Originally coded in 48 hours for Ludum Dare 30!

 ##### License